 Decorate With Plants

 Just as plants outside filter the air that we breathe, indoor plants can help improve indoor air quality within your home, as well.

 Decorate using strategically placed air-filtering house plants throughout your home.
-They have capabilities of filtering out any pollutants that may be in the air in your home and return to you clean, breathable air.
+They have the capability of filtering out any pollutants that may be in the air in your home and return to you clean, breathable air.

 Find out what plants are best in our post, 3 Plants Can Make You Breathe Easier Indoors.